Analysis | NFL power rankings Week 6: Seahawks knock Chiefs out of the No. 1 spot

 3. Baltimore Ravens (4-1) | Last week’s rank: 3

 The Ravens are in a very forgiving portion of their schedule, beating the Bengals on Sunday a week after beating the Washington Football Team.
-The Eagles are up next before the Ravens have a bye, after which they return for a big meeting with the Steelers.
+The Eagles are up next before a bye, after which is a big meeting with the Steelers.

 4. Green Bay Packers (4-0) | Last week’s rank: 4

 It’s Aaron Rodgers vs. Tom Brady on Sunday in Tampa as the Packers return from their bye.
-The Packers, at this point, are vying with the Seahawks for NFC supremacy while Rodgers and Russell Wilson dominate the early-season MVP conversation.
+The Packers, at this point, are vying with the Seahawks for NFC supremacy while Rodgers and Wilson dominate the early MVP conversation.

 5. Pittsburgh Steelers (4-0) | Last week’s rank: 5